Q&A with Linda Holmes, Author of Evvie Drake Starts Over

 NEW YORK TIMES BESTSELLER • #ReadWithJenna Book Club Pick as Featured on Today • “Everything a romantic comedy should be: witty, relatable, and a little complicated.”—People

-From the host of NPR’s Pop Culture Happy Hour podcast comes a heartfelt debut about the unlikely relationship between a young woman who’s...
+A heartfelt debut about the unlikely relationship between a young woman who’s lost her husband and a major league pitcher who’s lost his...
 Read more >